 In order to fit 33” tires to an MN Triton you will need the following:

 - Trimming of the upper plastic fender guards

 - Metal modification on the pinch weld.

-Bigger tires is the single most effective method of gaining improved ground clearance.
+Bigger tires are the single most effective method of gaining improved ground clearance.
 This is especially important for overcoming obstacles in an off-road situation.
-There are however a few limitations, especially when it comes to IFS (Independent Front Suspension) 4WD vehicles, such as with the Mitsubishi Triton.
+There are however a few limitations, especially when it comes to IFS (Independent Front Suspension) 4WD vehicles, such as the Mitsubishi Triton.

 Let’s now look at a few factors to consider when fitting 33” tires on your MN Triton, and the minimum requirements needed to accomplish this.

-Let’s say from the outset that fitting 33” tires on a Triton is very possible, however not without a few modifications.
-When referring to 33” tires, we are looking at either a 285/75/16 or a 285/70/17 tire options.
-These sizes are the metric equivalent to 32.8” tires.
+Let’s say from the outset that fitting 33” tires on a Triton is very possible, but not without a few modifications.
+When referring to 33” tires, we are looking at either 285/75/16 or 285/70/17 tire options.
+These sizes are the metric equivalent of 32.8” tires.